 UPMC Community HealthChoices does not decide if a person is eligible for LTSS.
 A representative from the Area Agency on Aging or Aging Well assesses the individual’s needs.
 The representative bases the decision on this assessment.
 Those who would like to apply for LTSS should contact the Independent Enrollment Broker (IEB) at 1-877-550-4227 and request an assessment.
 (Please note that the IEB phone number for LTSS enrollment is different from Community HealthChoices enrollment.)

-You can receive LTSS in a nursing facility or in your home.
+You can receive LTSS in a nursing facility or in your home and.
 The services you receive at home and in your community are called home and community based services (HCBS).
 These services are based on your needs as documented in your Person-Centered Service Plan by your service coordinator.

 Here are some examples of HCBS covered by UPMC Community HealthChoices:

 UPMC Community HealthChoices service coordinators will work with participants, their caregivers, and other supports to ensure the participant’s person-centered service plan meets their needs.
 Participants must receive all covered services they need.
 DHS monitors this through:

 Community HealthChoices benefits do not include payment for room and board in assisted living facilities.
 However, participants are eligible to receive certain HCBS covered by Community HealthChoices in assisted living facilities.